Create a Quote in 8 Simple Steps: A Guide for Small Businesses

 Here’s where you account for any possible variations in the project.
 For example, you might note that the project timeline for landscaping a backyard depends on having good weather.

 A small business can also explain how much additional work will cost.
 For example, they might note any additional work will cost $50 per hour.
-Explain under what conditions additional work might be required, since a quote is supposed to be a fixed price.
+Explain under what conditions additional work might be required, since a business quote is supposed to be a fixed price.

 Also include how you want to be paid and when.
 Do you prefer a check or direct deposit?
 Do you accept credit cards?
 Will you bill a lump sum upon completion?
 Do you expect a deposit?
 Do you want half up front and half on completion?
 Include these details in your payment terms.